Temperature

 A 1 m square block of concrete made to the same recipe as an in situ mix is cast in an insulated box and temperature monitored during its curing.

-PCTE's Hot Box Data Logging solutions simplify the collection of temperature measurements from this setup, offering a package with temperature sensors, datalogger and the option of strain gauges if required.
-No programing is required to setup the simple data logger.
+PCTE's Hot Box Data Logging solutions simplify the collection of temperature measurements from this setup, offering a package with temperature sensors, data logger and the option of strain gauges if required.
+No programming is required to setup the simple data logger.